marcioggs/jquery-handsontable-maxlength/README.md

 Handsontable max length plugin
 ==============================

 Limit the max length of any cell of the Handsontable plugin.
+Latest test on Handsontable version 0.14.1.

 Usage:
 ------